Description of random fields by systems of conditional distributions: Systems of Dobrushin-type conditional distributions

-The connection between $1D$--specification and $D$--specification is given in the following statements.
+The connection between Dobrushin's type 1--specification and specification is given in the following statements (see Theorem 19 in~\cite{DN2004}).

-\begin{prop} Let ${\rm Q}^D_1$ be a $1D$--specification.
-Then there exists a unique $D$--specification ${\rm Q}^D$ such that ${\rm Q}^D_1 \subset {\rm Q}^D$. \end{prop}
+\begin{prop} Let ${\rm Q}^D_1$ be a 1--specification.
+Then there exists a unique specification ${\rm Q}^D$ such that ${\rm Q}^D_1 \subset {\rm Q}^D$. \end{prop}

-The proof of this result was obtained in~\cite{DN2004}, where the construction of the elements of $D$--specification ${\rm Q}^D$ by the elements of $1D$--specification ${\rm Q}^D_1$ was carried out according to the formula~\eqref{Q1->Q-2}.
-From this formula, in particular, it follows that the constructed $D$--specification ${\rm Q}^D$ inherits such properties of ${\rm Q}^D_1$ as positivity, quasilocality and Markovness.
+The proof of this result was obtained in~\cite{DN2004}, where the construction of the elements of specification ${\rm Q}^D$ by the elements of 1--specification ${\rm Q}^D_1$ was carried out according to formula~\eqref{Q1->Q-2}.
+From this formula, in particular, it follows that the constructed specification ${\rm Q}^D$ inherits such properties of ${\rm Q}^D_1$ as quasilocality and Markovness.
 Moreover, the following fact holds true.

-\begin{T} Let ${\rm Q}_1^D$ be a $1D$--specification and let ${\rm Q}^D$ be the constructed by it $D$--specification.
-Then the set of random fields compatible with ${\rm Q}_1^D$ coincides with the set of random fields compatible with ${\rm Q}^D$. \end{T}
+\begin{theorem} Let ${\rm Q}_1^D$ be a 1--specification and let ${\rm Q}^D$ be the constructed by it specification.
+Then the set of random fields compatible with ${\rm Q}_1^D$ coincides with the set of random fields compatible with ${\rm Q}^D$. \end{theorem}